How does the Mission to Children help children at risk?

 As Christians, we are set apart to prayer, to care, and to share so that children may believe in God and enjoy Him forever.
-The essence of our ministry flows out of the Great Commission in Mathew 28.
+The essence of our charity flows out of the Great Commission in Mathew 28.
 Through Jesus’ example, we realize that not every child who receives our help will believe in Him.
 Yet we work to provide every opportunity for such children to experience God’s love so that they may understand His offer of salvation through Jesus Christ.

 - Prayer: That God opens new doors to effectively reach more children; and to open hearts so that the children we do reach may grow and mature in the true knowledge of Jesus Christ